walles/batterylogger/README.md

 * See if we can detect enabling / disabling of Google Now.

-* If the plot is empty, display something explaining that to the user
+* If the log file doesn't exist or the plot is empty for some other reason, display something explaining that to the user.

+* Don't print numbers at the points in the graph

+* Make the X axis labels look sane at different zoom levels

+* Make the Y axis labels look good.

 * Make sure we rotate the history file when it gets too big.
 Aim for keeping a month or more of stats at hand.